Canon EOS-1D X Mark III

 Born in Dunkirk, north of France, Franck's thirst for adventure led him to first join the Navy at the age of 17.
 Then his father-in-law, an amateur photographer, helped him discover photography.
 And quickly it became more than a hobby, into an all-consuming quest.
 A self-taught shooter, Franck began as a skiing photographer for a ski resort in the French Alps, before moving to Paris to work for a publishing house and make a series of books on various sports.

-Franck spent the next 17 years working for three press agencies, starting by covering sport before broadening his focus to take on news, politics, and social issues.
-As Editor-in-Chief of the Photo Production department department at L'Équipe, the highly-respected daily French sports newspaper, he now manages a team of 10 staff photographers and a raft of freelancers.
+Franck spent the next 17 years working for three press agencies, starting by covering sport before broadening his focus to take on news, politics and social issues.
+As Editor-in-Chief of the Photo Production department at L'Équipe, the highly-respected daily French sports newspaper, he now manages a team of 10 staff photographers and a raft of freelancers.

 As well as being exhibited at many French photography festivals, Franck has twice won the Les Photographies De L'année photography prize.
 In 2007, he won first prize in the World Press Awards Sports Features category.
 And in 2016-2017, he was among the 170 photographers (current and historical) whose photographs were selected to be displayed at New York's Brooklyn Museum in its exhibition, Who Shot Sports: A Photographic History from 1843 to the Present.